ilamstone/publicfortests/README.md

 ### Testing legacy code

-If you're testing some legacy code that doesn't have the `@PublicForTests` annotation, you can manually supploy the methods to be made public.
+If you're testing some legacy code that doesn't have the `@PublicForTests` annotation, you can manually supply the methods to be made public.
 For example, if somePrivateMethod in the example above didn't have the annotation, you could use the alternative version of `getTestingClass` like so: